TymanWasTaken/ForgeModdingResources/mytutorials/setting-up.md

 ## The following is different depending on IDE

-### Itellij
+### Intellij idea
 1. Open intellij and click open project.
 2. Navigate to your project's build.gradle (in the folder you just unzipped) and double click it.
 When it asks you if you want to import as a project, select yes.
-3. Wait for intellij to import the project. (it will likely ask you to update gradle, just click on the text and it auto-updates for you)
+3. Wait for intellij to import the project. (it will likely ask you to update gradle, just click on the red text and it auto-updates for you)
 4. Once imported, open the gradle sidebar (hover over the symbol in the bottom left) and run `setupDecompWorkspace` in the forgegradle folder.
 5. This will likely take a few minutes, as it has to decompile minecraft.